afogma/NatLex/README.md

 classes.

 All information about import/export , which is status of current process, byte array (contains data to load in/out from database), id of the process), stored in memory for test purposes.
+In real case data should be cached in temp files.

 To simplify basic authentication/authorization: username, password and role was written directly in web configuration class.
 Default username: "admin" , password "admin".